collocations.org

 1. being hot/level of temperature

-burning, fierce, great, intense, searing, terrible, tremendous
+burning, fierce (esp.
+BrE), great, intense, searing, terrible, tremendous

 The soil is baked dry by the fierce heat of the sun.

-gentle | excess, excessive
+excess, excessive

 If circulation is impaired, the body cannot lose excess heat.

-red, white
+red, white (often figurative)

-(often figurative) Everything he did was at white heat and lightning speed.
+Everything he did was at white heat and lightning speed.

-blood, body
+body

-VERB + HEAT
+VERB + heat

 feel